iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

 2. When the experiment starts, Iter8 runs the tasks specified under `spec.actions.start` such as setting up or updating resources needed for the experiment.

-3. During each iteration, Iter8 evaluates app versions based on `spec.criteria`, determines the `winner`, and optionally shifts traffic towards the `winner`.
+3. During each iteration, Iter8 evaluates app versions based on `spec.criteria`, determines the winner, and optionally shifts traffic towards the winner.

 4. When the experiment finishes, Iter8 runs tasks specified under `spec.actions.finish` such as version promotion.